officialgazette/publication-standard/README.md

 **term:** Describes the publication element with a neutral label in several languages.
 This label can be defined differently from official gazette to official gazette.

-### The terms catalogue
+### The terms catalog
-The collection of general terms (also referred to as the term database) includes all terms that can be used in publication types.
+The collection of general terms (also referred to as the terms database) includes all terms that can be used in publication types.
 These terms are maintained in German, French, Italian and English and have a unique key.

 **The JSON Structure of a single term object**
-The terms catalogue can currently be accessed in JSON format at the following URL: https://amtsblattportal.ch/terms A term object ("term") contains various information and is structured as follows:
+The terms catalog can currently be accessed in JSON format at the following URL: https://amtsblattportal.ch/terms A term object ("term") contains various information and is structured as follows:
 ```
 {